aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/licensing/_index.md

 ﻿---
+title: Licensing
-title: Licensing - Aspose.Words for JasperReports
+second_title: Aspose.Words for JasperReports
 articleTitle: Licensing
 linktitle: Licensing
 description: "The evaluation and licensed versions of Aspose.Words for JasperReports is the same download."